-When I direct, I tend to treat young actors like they’re adults and all actors like they're professionals - every one of them with opinions and ideas that matter.
-And if all goes well, by the end of a production the actors own the show as much as I will.
-And that's when the magic happens.
+When I direct, I tend to treat young actors like they’re adults and all actors like they're professionals - each one of them with opinions and ideas that matter.
+And if all goes well, by the end of a production the actors own the show as much as I will... because that's when the magic happens.

 I’ve seen other directors' approaches.
 Heck, I’ve TRIED the other approaches.
 And if a director is brilliant and creative and can get actors to do exactly what they say, the show will shine.
 And everyone will feel great about being a part.
 And that's good.